o3de/o3de.org/content/docs/user-guide/scripting/lua/_index.md

 ## Building Lua Editor and GridHub

-**Lua Editor** (Lua IDE) and GridHub (O3DE's central connection hub for debugging) must be built for every project that requires them.
+**Lua Editor** (Lua IDE) and GridHub, which is O3DE's central connection hub for debugging, must be built for every project that requires them.
 Include `LuaIDE` and `GridHub` as build targets when you build your project: `--target <project>.GameLauncher Editor LuaIDE GridHub`.

-For information on accessing class references in Lua Editor, refer to [Debugging with Lua Editor](debugging-tutorial).
+For information about accessing class references in Lua Editor, refer to [Debugging with Lua Editor](debugging-tutorial).

 ### Example